newking9088/building_insurance_predictive_modeling/README.md

 <h3>Q.61.
 How are neural networks structured and what are the main approaches to implementing them using modern frameworks?</h3>

-Based on the document content, here's a condensed explanation of neural network architecture and implementation:
 ```
      - Neural networks consist of layers of neurons: input layer, hidden layer(s), and output layer
      - Each neuron connects to every neuron in adjacent layers in a feed-forward network